The European Sleeper train from Paris to Berlin

 Buy tickets for the Paris-Berlin European Sleeper train

-From 26 March 2026, open-access train operator European Sleeper (www.europeansleeper.eu) adds a Paris/Brussels-Berlin sleeper train to their existing Brussels/Amsterdam-Berlin/Prague sleeper.
-It too has an easy connection from London to Brussels by Eurostar, and it means Brussels & Berlin will be linked by sleeper train 6 nights a week.
+On 26 March 2026, open-access train operator European Sleeper (www.europeansleeper.eu) added a Paris/Brussels-Berlin sleeper train to their existing Brussels/Amsterdam-Berlin/Prague sleeper.
+It too has an easy connection from London to Brussels by Eurostar, and it means Brussels & Berlin are now linked by sleeper train 6 nights a week.

 small bullet point Train times